 Mishandled or lost baggage additionally reflects a source for operational costs.
 Costs that actually can be avoided.

 Similar to the Misconnex KPI, you can —in a first step— simply calculate the number of mishandled/ lost bags.
-As a second step, you can assign costs to each bag and incorporate different cost drivers.
+Then, as a second step, you can assign costs to each bag and incorporate different cost drivers.

 Airline Cost-Control KPI #6: Fuel Costs

 Finally, a cost-driver that most-likely accounts for the most significant portion of airlines’ expenses.
-Unfortunately, fuel also represents a type of cost that is hard to optimize in operations.
+But, unfortunately, fuel also represents a type of cost that is hard to optimize in operations.

 However, I still believe that it is crucial to create a feeling for fuel-related costs across the entire airline.